ankitpetjay1/literate-system/C#/# 02_C#_Syntax.md

 Variables are storage location to hold some value.

-Similar to parameters of Main method every variables has name and a type.
+Similar to parameters of Main method every variable has name and a type.

 To declare a float variable named x: